Support Centre

 Sure, you want to choose colors for your design that look good together and create visual interest, but you also want to make sure that readers with visual impairments or disabilities can see and understand your design.

-• Complement each other
+• Complement each other naturally.

 A set of three color wheels.
 The first, labelled 'Primary', shows the colors red, blue, and yellow in their respective positions on the wheel.
 The second wheel, labelled 'Secondary', shows the colors purple, orange and green.
 The third wheel, 'Tertiary', shows the colors magenta, vermillion, amber, chartreuse, teal and violet.